webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 **Usage:** Same workflow as feature branches, but for documentation-only changes.

-For minor documentation updates, use feature branches or commit directly to documentation PRs.
+For minor documentation updates, use feature branches or commit directly to documentation pull requests.

 ### 3.3 Branch Naming Rules